-- QUALITY CONTROL: 11.7.1 Performance checks will be conducted on equipment as needed. - 11.7.2 When a problem is noted with a particular piece of equipment, software program, etc., the Digital Imaging System Administrator and/or Latent/Impression Evidence Section Supervisor will be notified. - 11.7.3 If it is determined that the situation is persistent or cannot be easily rectified, an entry will be made on the "Instrument Maintenance Log". - 11.7.3.1 The log will detail the date, the person making the entry, the piece of equipment/software involved, and relevant details of the situation. - 11.7.4 Affected equipment/software will be taken off line and all users notified. - 11.7.5 If necessary, technical support shall be sought and/or the equipment repaired before being put back into operation. - 11.7.6 Actions taken to repair or correct the problem will be documented on the "Instrument Maintenance Log." - 11.7.7 Image calibration shall be checked, as needed by comparing the scale in the printed image with a standard metric scale.
+- 11.7.1 Performance checks shall be conducted on equipment as needed. - 11.7.2 When a problem is noted with a particular piece of equipment, software program, etc., the Digital Imaging System Administrator and/or Latent Section Supervisor shall be notified. - 11.7.3 If it is determined that the situation is persistent or cannot be easily rectified, an entry shall be made on the "Instrument Maintenance Log". - 11.7.3.1 The log shall detail the date, the person making the entry, the piece of equipment/software involved, and relevant details of the situation. - 11.7.4 Effected equipment/software shall be taken off line and all users notified. - 11.7.5 If necessary, technical support shall be sought and/or the equipment repaired before being put back into operation. - 11.7.6 Actions taken to repair or correct the problem shall be documented on the "Instrument Maintenance Log." - 11.7.7 Image calibration shall be checked, as needed by comparing the scale in the printed image with a standard metric scale.